-11.1 Introduction and new developments
+11.1 Introduction and New Developments

-11.1.1 About this chapter
+11.1.1 About This Chapter

-3 AR5 was published in 2014.
-The Paris Agreement and the 17 SDGs were adopted in 2015.
-An increasing

-- 4 number of countries have since announced ambitions to be carbon neutral by 2045-2060.
-The COVID- - 5 19 pandemic shocked the global economy in 2020 and motivated economic stimulus with demands for - 6 green recovery and concerns for economic security.
-All this has created a new context and a growing - 7 recognition that all industry, including the energy and emissions intensive industries, need to reach net - 8 zero GHG emissions.
-There is an ongoing mind shift around the opportunities to do so, with - 9 electrification and hydrogen emerging among key mitigation options as a result of renewable electricity - 10 costs falling rapidly.
-On the demand side there has been renewed attention to end-use demand, material - efficiency and more and better-quality recycling measures.
-This chapter takes its starting point in this - 12 new context and emphasizes the need for deploying innovative processes and practices in order to limit - the global warming to 1.5°C or 2°C (IPCC 2018a).
+The AR5 was published in 2014.
+The Paris Agreement and the 17 Sustainable Development Goals (SDGs) were adopted in 2015.
+An increasing number of countries have since announced ambitions to be carbon neutral by 2045-2060.
+The COVID-19 pandemic shocked the global economy in 2020 and motivated economic stimulus with demands for green recovery and concerns for economic security.
+All this has created a new context and a growing recognition that all industry, including the energy and emissions intensive industries, need to reach net zero GHG emissions.
+There is an ongoing mind shift around the opportunities to do so, with electrification and hydrogen emerging among key mitigation options as a result of renewable electricity costs falling rapidly.
+On the demand side there has been renewed attention to end-use demand, material efficiency, and more and better-quality recycling measures.
+This chapter takes its starting point in this new context and emphasises the need for deploying innovative processes and practices in order to limit the global warming to 1.5°C or 2°C (IPCC 2018a).

-14 The industrial sector includes ores and minerals mining, manufacturing, construction and waste

-- management.
-It is the largest source of global GHG and CO2 emissions, which include direct and - indirect fuel combustion related emissions, emissions from industrial processes and products use, as - well as from waste.
-This chapter is focused on heavy industry the high temperature heat and process - emissions intensive basic materials industries that account for 65% of industrial GHG and over 70% of - industrial CO2 emissions (waste excluded), where deployment of near-zero emissions technologies can - 20 be more challenging due to capital intensity and equipment lifetimes compared with other - 21 manufacturing industries.
-The transition of heavy industries to zero emissions requires supplementing - 22 the traditional toolkit of energy and process efficiency, fuel switching, electrification, and - 23 decarbonisation of power with material end-use demand management and efficiency, circular economy, - fossil-free feedstocks, CCU, and CCS.
-Energy efficiency was extensively treated in AR5 and remains a - 25 key mitigation option.
-This chapter is focused mainly on new options and developments since AR5, - 26 highlighting measures along the whole value chains that are required to approach zero emissions in - 27 primary materials production.
+The industrial sector includes ores and minerals mining, manufacturing, construction and waste management.
+It is the largest source of global GHG and CO2 emissions, which include direct and indirect fuelcombustion-related emissions, emissions from industrial processes and products use, as well as from waste.
+This chapter is focused on heavy industry - the high temperature heat and process emissions intensive basic materials industries that account for 65% of industrial GHG and over 70% of industrial CO2 emissions (waste excluded), where deployment of near-zero emissions technologies can be more challenging due to capital intensity and equipment lifetimes compared with other manufacturing industries.
+The transition of heavy industries to zero emissions requires supplementing the traditional toolkit of energy and process efficiency, fuel switching, electrification, and decarbonisation of power with material end-use demand management and efficiency, circular economy, fossil-free feedstocks, carbon capture and utilisation (CCU), and carbon capture and storage (CCS).
+Energy efficiency was extensively treated in AR5 and remains a key mitigation option.
+This chapter is focused mainly on new options and developments since AR5, highlighting measures along the whole value chains that are required to approach zero emissions in primary materials production.

-11.1.2 Approach to understanding industrial emissions
+11.1.2 Approach to Understanding Industrial Emissions